 On July 5th, the last day of the Convention, the Organization Committee reported in favor of launching the Federated Farmer-Labor Party at once.
 This received a tremendous ovation from the Convention.
 There was no detailed minority report.
-Robert M. Buck, an F.-L. P. member of the Committee, who said he was speaking on behalf of the F.-L. P., stated in effect that his organization could not and would not abide by the report of the Organization Committee if it were adopted.
+Robert M. Buck, an FLP member of the Committee, who said he was speaking on behalf of the FLP, stated in effect that his organization could not and would not abide by the report of the Organization Committee if it were adopted.
 He submitted no alternative plan.
 Delegate Buck's report provoked a storm of opposition.
-F.-L. P. delegates all over the hall declared that he did not voice their sentiments; they were ready for the federated party.
-Kennedy of Washington, McDonald of Illinois, Haering and Feldhaus of Ohio, and other pioneers of the F.-L. P. in Kentucky, California, Minnesota, and other states, so expressed themselves.
-It soon became evident that the resistance to the federated party comprised chiefly the Cook County F.-L. P. delegation, with a baker's dozen from outlying points.
+FLP delegates all over the hall declared that he did not voice their sentiments; they were read for the federated party.
+Kennedy of Washington, McDonald of Illinois, Haering and Feldhaus of Ohio, and other pioneers of the FLP in Kentucky, California, Minnesota, and other states, so expressed themselves.
+It soon became evident that the resistance to the federated party comprised chiefly the Cook County FLP delegation, with a baker's dozen from outlying points.

 After this the Convention rolled on, with speaker after speaker intoning the necessity for a federated party.
 Especially insistent were the farmers that the party be launched.
 The day wore on and a delegate, anxious to finish with the work, moved the previous question.
-But the majority group, hoping that some agreement patrick and his followers into harmony with the Convention, voted to continue debate.
+But the majority group, hoping that some agreement might yet be arrived at that would bring Fitzpatrick and his followers into harmony with the Convention, voted to continue debate.
 It was a most remarkable situation.
 Here was the Convention deep into the afternoon of its last day, almost at the point of adjournment in fact.
-Yet the F.-L. P. officials, the very ones responsible for the gathering, had not presented it the least semblance of a plan, either orally or in writing, regarding what they wanted it to do.
-Up to this point not a speech had they made nor a document had they submitted outlining a program of any kind.
-Finally, Delegate Ruthenberg mounted the platform and stated, as he had done times without number before to the F.-L. P. leaders, that in coming to the Convention the W. P. had in mind only one thing, to fight for the formation of a federated party.
-As a basis of that organization, he said, they would be glad to accept the F.-L. P. He demanded that Fitzpatrick and confreres should take charge of the movement, asking only a small minority representation for the W. P. on the National Executive Committee.
-He chided the F.-L. P. leaders for having submitted nothing concrete for the Convention to act upon.
+Yet the FLP officials, the very ones responsible for the gathering, had not presented it the least semblance of a plan, either orally or in writing, regarding what they wanted it to do.
+Up to this point not a speech had they made nor a document of any kind had they submitted outlining a program of any kind.
+Finally, Delegate Ruthenberg mounted the platform and stated, as he had done times without number before to the FLP leaders, that in coming to the Convention the WP had in mind only one thing, to fight for the formation of a federated party.
+As a basis of that organization, he said, they would be glad to accept the FLP.
+He demanded that Fitzpatrick and conferrers should take charge of the movement, asking only a small minority representation for the WP on the National Executive Committee.
+He chided the FLP leaders for having submitted nothing concrete for the Convention to act upon.